deathbird/cheatsheets/linuxCLICheatsheet.md

 # Export a shell variable to the environment, becomes environment variable!
 export VAR
+# or more short version of set and export in one step
+export VAR=TEST

 # unset environment variable
 env -u VAR